eSIM vs Pocket Wi-Fi for Rural Japan: Which Works in the Countryside?

 For most people, choosing an eSIM really comes down to how you travel.

-I use an eSIM when I travel outside Japan to visit my hometown in Canada.
+I use an eSIM when I travel outside Japan, such as when I visit Canada.
 It’s more than enough for maps, messaging, and everyday use, and easy to extend if my plans change mid-trip or if I run low on data (which happens to me more often than I’d like to admit).

 eSIM installation on a smartphone